 We have discussions with and obtain guidance from regulatory authorities regarding certain aspects of our clinical development activities.
 These discussions are not binding commitments on the part of regulatory authorities.
 Under certain circumstances, regulatory authorities may revise or retract previous guidance during the course of our clinical activities or after the completion of our clinical trials.
 A regulatory authority may also disqualify a clinical trial in whole or in part from consideration in support of approval of a potential product for commercial sale or otherwise deny approval of that product.
-Prior to regulatory authority review.
+Prior to regulatory approval, a regulatory authority may elect to obtain advice from outside experts regarding scientific issues and/or marketing applications under a regulatory authority review.
 In the United States, these outside experts are convened through the FDA's Advisory Committee process, which would report to the FDA and make recommendations that may differ from the views of the FDA.
 The FDA is not bound by the recommendations of an Advisory Committee, but it typically follows such recommendations.
 In addition, should an Advisory Committee be convened, it would be expected to lengthen the time for obtaining regulatory approval, if such approval is obtained at all.